SharCodin/YouTube-Video-Archive/README.md

 ## Updates

 ### Recent Changes
+- Add LTX Longer Video Workflow: https://youtu.be/O6LImWaKryg
-- Added ComfyUI Product Display workflow. https://youtu.be/p-l7S5axYG4
+- Add ComfyUI Product Display workflow. https://youtu.be/p-l7S5axYG4
-- Added ComfyUI Tutorial: ControlNets and T2I Adapters for SD1.5 and SDXL
+- Add ComfyUI Tutorial: ControlNets and T2I Adapters for SD1.5 and SDXL: https://youtu.be/7P5fN35FN1s
-- Added Category 2024 and 2025 for better organization
+- Add Category 2024 and 2025 for better organization

 Refer to the commit history for a detailed list of changes.